Multivariate Fields of Experts for Convergent Image Reconstruction

-We report the denoising performance of MFoE in Table~\ref{tab:denoising-results}, using $K = 15$ potentials of input dimension $d = 4$ with filters of size $\left(11 \times 11\right)$.
-For comparison purposes, we include TV \cite{rudin_nonlinear_1992}, the WCRR \cite{23M1565243} and Prox-DRUNet \cite{hurault_proximal_2022}.
-Note that the WCRR results differ slightly from those in the original paper, as we trained it on noise levels ranging from 0 to $50/255$, whereas the original implementation was ranging from 0 to $30/255$.
+We report the denoising performance of MFoE in Table~\ref{tab:denoising-results} on the grayscale-converted BSD68 \cite{martin2001database}, McMaster \cite{zhang2011color} and Set14 \cite{zeyde2010single} datasets.
+We use $K = 15$ potentials of input dimension $d = 4$ with filters of size $\left(11 \times 11\right)$.
+For comparison purposes, we include TV \cite{rudin_nonlinear_1992}, the WCRR \cite{23M1565243}, and Prox-DRUNet \cite{hurault_proximal_2022}.
+The TV regularizer is a classic baseline with a very simple architecture.
+Prox-DRUNet is the most advanced deep-learning-based regularizer.
+It involves three order of magnitudes more parameters than the MFoE.

+Note that the WCRR results differ slightly from those in the original paper because we trained it on noise levels ranging from 0 to $50/255$, whereas the original implementation was ranging from 0 to $30/255$.
 We achieved this by modifying only the splines $s_{\alpha_i}$ from \cite[Equation~(17)]{23M1565243}, increasing the number of knots from 11 to 18 to maintain interval lengths as close as possible to the original configuration.

 As mentioned in Section~\ref{sec:gen_wcrr}, we add the relaxed version of WCRR (WCRR-free) and an alternative version of our model based on the $\ell_2$-norm (MFoE-$\ell_2$).
 More details about their implementation can be found in Appendices~\ref{sec:wcrr_free} and \ref{sec:mfoe_l2}.